abhindra-0458/Weather-Companion/README.md

-title: "Weather Companion - Smart Weather & Lifestyle Advisor",
-description: `Weather Companion is a web-based application that not only provides real-time weather updates but also gives personalized lifestyle advice based on current weather conditions.
+Weather Companion is a web-based application that not only provides real-time weather updates but also gives personalized lifestyle advice based on current weather conditions.
 It aims to be more than just a forecast tool—it's your everyday weather-aware assistant.

 **Features**
 - Real-time weather updates using OpenWeatherMap API